macaroni-os/macaroni-tasks/README.md

 So to ensure this it's needed split build pipeline for every race.

-#### macaroni-funtoo-systemd-dev repository
+#### macaroni-funtoo-eagle-dev repository

-Hereinafter, the workflow for `macaroni-funtoo-systemd-dev` repository:
+Hereinafter, the workflow for `macaroni-funtoo-eagle-dev` repository:

 1. Starting the update of the kits and bump the seed/funtoo-kits and toolchain/meta-repo packages.